webhost/adaptivepayments-sdk-dotnet/README.md

 Tools:
 ------
-*	log4net.dll - included in 'lib' folder in 'PayPal_AdaptiveAccounts_SDK' project
+*	log4net.dll - included in 'lib' folder in 'PayPal_AdaptivePayments_SDK' project
 	log4net is a tool to help output log statements to a variety of output targets.

-*	jQuery JavaScript Library - included in 'Content' folder in 'AdaptiveAccountsSampleApp' sample application This is a fast and concise JavaScript Library that simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development.
+*	jQuery JavaScript Library - included in 'Content' folder in 'AdaptivePaymentsSampleApp' sample application This is a fast and concise JavaScript Library that simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development.